 Anyway the above mashup is the least likely thing to ever happen and also exactly right.
 Happy 25 shopping days till Christmas everybody!

 November 14, 2013 § 1 Comment

 Take a quick peek at my “About” page, and you’ll notice a few significant changes to my bio.
 The first is my academic affiliation, the details of which I just finalized — I am now associated faculty in Sociology at Humboldt State University, which means I’ll be giving guest lectures in various Sociology courses as I await my course assignments for the 2014-2015 academic year.
-The second and much more significant development is that I’ve accepted a position as the Cultural Department assistant with the Wiyot tribe, and will be responsible for a combination of research, community outreach, and grant management.
+The second and much more significant development is that I’ve accepted a position as the Assistant Director of the Cultural Department for the Wiyot tribe, and will be responsible for a combination of research, community outreach, and grant management.

 Had you asked me this time last year what I thought I’d be doing the following year, I can pretty much guarantee that I wouldn’t have suggested either option.
 In fact, neither would have been on my radar, with very good reason.
 I was on the academic job market; I was going to be a tenure track Professor (or at least Visiting Assistant Professor), because…just because.
 Because because.
 Because that’s what one does.

 The following is an overview of how I got from there to here.